ZiadSafwat/Simple-Hospital-Management-System/README.md

 # Hospital Management System

 A Windows Forms application built with C# and Entity Framework for managing hospital operations including patients, doctors, and appointments.
+## This project was developed as the final project for Windows Form in the ITI Intensive Program (DotNet).
 ## Features

 - **User Authentication** - Secure login system with role-based access